 Lisa and Bryan Do Their Homework, Talk About Shacking Up

-TO: LISA AND BRYAN
+FROM: LISA AND BRYAN

 Lisa: So this is fun!
 You and I sitting in the same room gchattin’.